AI4SIM/model-collection/README.md

 - UBUNTU_IMAGE_TAG : the base Ubuntu docker image tag indicated in the ``env.yaml`` file.
 - PYTHON_VERS : the Python version indicated in the ``env.yaml`` file.

-To build the Docker image run from the repository root directory :
+To build the Docker image from the repository root directory :

 ```
 docker build \